tier4/planning_sim_launcher.iv.universe/README.md

-# Autoware-T4B - Scenario Launcher
+# Autoware Planning Simulator Launcher

-Scenario Launcher is being developed to assist in the definitive planning simulation of Autoware.
+Planning Simulator Launcher is being developed to assist in the definitive planning simulation of Autoware.

 Simulations are described in a YAML-based format called a "scenario".
-The format has been specified at [Scenario Format Specification](https://github.com/tier4/ScenarioFormat/blob/master/format/definition.md) .
+The format has been specified at [Scenario Format Specification (TBU)](https://github.com/tier4/ScenarioFormat/blob/master/format/definition.md) .
 This repository provides a reference implementation of the format's interpreter (Scenario Runner).

 <br/>